Table of Contents

 Who is watching out for my child while they are overseas?

 All of our SM/STMs are sent to places where Career Missionaries are serving.
-While the SM/STM will be living on their own, or with other SM/STMs of the same gender, or with a trusted national family, the Career Missionaries closely oversee their work and are available for counsel.
+The SM/STM may be living on their own, or with other SM/STMs of the same gender, or with a trusted national family.
+The Career Missionaries closely oversee their work and are available for counsel.
 Additionally, Field Directors live in the same country or a neighboring country and oversee the Career Missionaries, making a trip to their project at least once each term and dealing with any issues that may arise.
 Of course, we are thankful that God Himself watches over each of us.

 Will I be able to communicate with my child while they are overseas?

 In most locations cell phone service and internet is available and affordable.
-Because of the remoteness of one of our projects, cell phone reception is only randomly available at a certain spot on a hill of the mission station, and internet is only available once every other month while visiting the lowlands.
-This project also has a radio for emergency use.
+Because of the remoteness of some of our projects, cell phone reception is only randomly available, and internet is only available on an as-needed basis.

 Can I send care packages to my child while they are overseas?